Impact factor of animal increases again

 animal is owned by a consortium of learned societies and research institutes who believe in and promote responsible publishing.
 Benefits derived from the journal are reinvested in science, organising conferences, offering grants to early career scientists and funding research projects. animal is a central element in a collaboration between the British Society of Animal Science (BSAS), the National Research Institute for Agriculture, Food and Environment (INRAE) and the European Federation for Animal Science (EAAP).

-Liam Sinclair from BSAS and a member of the animal management board said ‘I am delighted to see that the impact factor for animal continues to increase.
-The result confirms animal as one of the most prestigious journals within agriculture, dairy and animal science, and places it in an excellent position as it makes the exciting transition into Open Access.
+David Kenny BSAS Trustee and a member of the animal management board said ‘I am delighted to see that the impact factor for animal continues to increase.
+The result confirms animal as one of the most prestigious journals within agriculture, dairy and animal science.
 I would also like to thank the editors and reviewers of the journal for their hard work and dedication in achieving this excellent result.’

 animal publishes the best, innovative and cutting-edge science that relates to animals (farmed or managed) used for animal production, and that is relevant to whole animal outcomes, and/or to animal management practices.
 The rise in IF provides a strong basis to continue to develop and improve the journal.